Bertrand/handlebars-objc/doc/WritingHelpers.md

 ### Writing block helpers ###

-In the introduction above, we've described a block helper that named "sort" that would sort an array using any attribute of its elements.
+In the introduction above, we've described a block helper named "sort" that would sort an array using any attribute of its elements.
 Let's write it!

 ```objc